What is Subjectivity?

 Philosophy and psychology are the self thinking about itself.
 They require that we view ourselves from an imaginary detached perspective.

 The Copernican revolution in cosmology involved a similar shift of perspective.
-We see the Sun moving across the sky, and it is natural to interpret this apparent motion as the Sun moving.
+We see the Sun moving across the sky.
+It is natural to interpret this apparent motion as the Sun moving.
 But we can imaginatively view the solar system from a position in space “above” it.
 From that imaginary perspective, we can model the Earth rotating and orbiting the Sun.
 This model requires that we “detach” ourselves from the ordinary perspective of an observer on the Earth.

-That is what the nihilist does.
-He looks down on himself from this imaginary cosmic perspective.
+The nihilist looks down on himself from an imaginary cosmic perspective.
 He sees a machine whose motions have no cosmic significance.
-This conflicts with his ordinary assumption that his choices are important, and that he is important.
-From this detached perspective, life seems absurd.
+This view conflicts with his ordinary assumption that his choices are important, and that he is important.
+From the detached perspective, life seems absurd.

-But this imaginary cosmic perspective is not the “right” perspective.
-It is just a perspective that we can adopt, imaginatively and philosophically.
+But the imaginary cosmic perspective is not the “right” perspective.
+It is just a perspective that we can adopt, imaginatively.
 It allows us to better understand ourselves.
 And it is still subjective.
 We are not actually getting outside ourselves.
 There is no objective cosmic perspective.

 We are subjects.
 Truth and value exist to us.